tgranat/DSPbasics/README.md

 # DSPbasics

-Some simple Digital Signal Processing (DSP) stuff to learn.
+Doing some simple Digital Signal Processing (DSP) stuff to learn.

+Such as:

+* Generating a tone (sine wave)
+* Generating white-ish noise
+* Bit crushing using sample reduction and bit reduction

 It builds on both Windows (Visual Studio) and Linux (at least on Ubuntu 18.04).
 I'm providing a cmake file so it is recommended to use cmake to build.